 “That’s a great goal.
 Anything else?”

 “No, this has been good.
 This has been helpful.
 Jake, I want you to tell me and Dad what is helpful and what is not.
 Can you do that?”
 Jake nods yes again, although I’m not sure that he will do it without encouragement.
 Like most teens, he will probably take one step forward and two steps back as he works toward taking on these new responsibilities.
 With that in mind, I make one more suggestion, and that’s for Jake and his parents to have weekly meetings to go over his diabetes self-care.

 It’s well known that kids of all ages do better with their diabetes self-care when their parents stay involved.
-For Jake’s family, I suggest the following, “What if Jake uploaded his pump information into the computer every week and you looked at the data together?
+For Jake’s family, I suggest the following, “What if Jake uploaded his pump information into the computer or smartphone every week and you looked at the data together?
 Jake can tell you what changes he thinks should be made, and you can tell him what you think, so that he can take on the responsibility of doing his own management.
 Knowing that you’ll be going over his numbers every week will make him more accountable, and a weekly meeting is also a chance for him to let you know how he’s doing and where he needs help.
 However, you, Mom, have to promise not to freak out if he isn’t doing a great job, because that might happen.
 What we are looking for is progress!
 Jake, is that OK?”

 Jake says, “Yeah.”

 There are many variations on this story, and your teen may need help in different areas from Jake.
 But the approach described here — initiating a dialog, listening to what your teen has to say, and offering positive reinforcement and encouragement — can often get things moving in the right direction.